 Regarding real estate financing, the so-called hard test should also be emphasized.
 Based on the losses from real estate financing reported by the institutions, BaFin decides whether a well-developed and long-established real estate market exists.
 If the hard test is met – as has been the case in Germany for many years – real estate financing will benefit from regulatory privileges (see also CRD/CRR, European regulations).
 The publicly available data on losses per outstanding loans are as follows:

 The SREP is used to verify and assess both an institution’s risk situation/controls and the associated adequacy of its internally determined capital and liquidity (ICAAP and ILAAP).
 These are based on the EBA’s SREP guidelines.
-On-site inspections, stress tests, and supervisory benchmarking of internal approaches constitute the main supervisory activities, the results of which are included in the SREP.
-Based on EBA guidelines, the SREP follows what is known as the “Pillar 1 plus” approach, in which the minimum requirements of Pillar 1 (pursuant to the CRD/CRR) are supplemented by institution-specific supervisory capital requirements covering risks not taken into account in Pillar 1 (e.g. interest rate risk in the banking book).
+On-site inspections, the supervisory review of internal stress tests, and supervisory benchmarking of internal approaches constitute the main supervisory activities, the results of which are included in the SREP.
+Based on EBA guidelines, the SREP follows what is known as the “Pillar 1 plus” approach, in which the minimum requirements of Pillar 1 (pursuant to the CRD/CRR) are supplemented by institution-specific supervisory capital requirements covering risks not or not sufficiently taken into account in Pillar 1 (e.g. interest rate risk in the banking book) - so-called Pillar 2 requirements in accordance with §6c of the German Banking Act.